“Yeah,” said Marguerite as she led Louisa and Lixin into her loft. “Doesn’t it sometimes just make you wanna, like, wash your hands of them all?”

 “Why did you give it to her, knowing she’s so vulnerable?”

 “Why do you assume she’s vulnerable?
 Why would she be any more vulnerable than you?
 She wanted to do it.
 She has intense curiosity.
-The urge to attain altered states of consciousness is universal and must be respected.
-Moreover, if I had refused to give it to her, she’d only start harassing me to get her hands on it.
-I would know no end to it.
+The urge to attain altered states of consciousness is universal.
+Moreover, if I had refused to give it to her, she wouldn’t stop harassing me until she got her hands on it.
 She’s also in love with me.”

 “In love with you!”